exsquire/diminion/README.md

 We can instruct Nextflow to pull down a docker image from a registry and run specific parts of the pipeline within containers of our choosing.

-#### Results Processing
-Nextflow usually relies on scripts from other programming languages to handle the processing of pipeline intermediates into result outputs like tables and plots.
-Diminion uses
-* **scripts:** contains the helper Rscripts for output generation
-  * *cycle_plot.R:* Generates nucleotide distribution plots from fasta files using ShortRead
-  * *process_alignment.R:* Generates strand count tables from bowtie alignment stdout text files
-  * *diminion.R:* Sources and runs the previous scripts

-We can mount folders into the docker containers called by Nextflow.
-In diminion, we mount the scripts folder into the path '/scripts', so the current versions in the scripts directory will be used in the pipeline.

-#### Main Pipeline
-In Nextflow, data are held in "Channels" that can be manipulated in a number of ways to get data into the right order/shape/combination/format/etc. Like water in a river, Channel data flows into "Processes" as an "Input Channel" where they are *processed* by 3rd party software (e.g. bowtie, samtools, etc) or custom scripts and passed out of the Process as an "Output Channel".
-This process repeats until the end of the pipeline.

-These are the 3 main components of a standard nextflow pipeline written in the DSL2 syntax.
-DSL2 is the latest flavor of Nextflow that allows Processes to be coded in modular format, like how program functions are written to be generalizable and packaged for reuse in libraries.
-The "modules" subdirectory contains nextflow scripts that group Processes by function within the pipeline.

-* **main.nf:** Holds the main "workflow" that dictates the order of the pipeline, specifies any included modules, and anything else needed to be done when the main script is run.
-* **nextflow.config:** Defines defaults for the Nextflow pipeline and much more.
-* **modules/:**
-  * **align_reads.nf:**
-     * *subtractive_alignment:* Takes in 2 fastas, one containing reads to be removed (subfasta) and to be filtered for subfasta reads (fasta).
-Builds bowtie index of subfasta, then aligns fasta to index, outputting the unmapped sequences.
-Output is fasta filtered for subfasta reads.
-     * *align_to_target:* Takes in 2 fastas, one to be aligned to (referncefasta) and one to align (fasta).
-Builds bowtie index of referencefasta, aligns fasts to index and outputs a sam file.
-Sam file is converted to sorted bam file, indexed, and idxstated to get counts of mapped reads.
-   * **process_reads.nf:**
-     * *remove_barcodes:* Takes in fastqs and parameters for cutadapt, outputs trimmed fastqs
-     * *unique_fasta:* Takes in fastqs and passes them to usearch's fastx_uniques function, which reduces a read file to uniques, gives each unique read a size annotation of how many there were, and outputs the unique reads in a specified format, in this case a fasta file.
-     * *trim_reads:* Takes in a fasta and uses usearch's fastx_truncate to trim the reads to a specified length